SignalK/SensESP/README.md

 ## Getting Started

 You must have a Signal K Server running on your network, or SensESP has nothing to connect to.
-The most common installation is the
-Signal K node server running on a Raspberry Pi.
+The most common installation is the Signal K node server running on a Raspberry Pi.
 Installation instructions for that are [here](https://github.com/SignalK/signalk-server-node/blob/master/raspberry_pi_installation.md).

 Once the SK Server is installed and running, go to the Dashboard (enter `localhost:3000` into the Raspberry Pi's browser to start it), select Server - Settings from the left side menu, and make sure the "mdns" option is ON.

 SensESP is a library and will be installed automatically as a dependency when defined as such in the project's `platformio.ini` file.
+Instructions below.

 You need to have PlatformIO installed.
 First, download and install [Visual Studio Code](https://code.visualstudio.com/).
-Then, select "Extensions" from the left toolbar (see image XX).
+Then, select "Extensions" from the left toolbar.
 Search for "platformio", select the first result, and press "Install".

 Once you have PlatformIO installed, its home screen should open automatically when you start VSCode.
 On the PIO Home, select "New Project".
 Enter a name (something like SensESPTest for your first project) and then select "WeMos D1 R2 and mini" in the board dropdown.
 (This assumes you're using the most commonly used microcontroller with SensESP, the Wemos D1 mini, an implementation of the ESP8266 chip.
-If you're using a different ESP8266, select that in the board dropdown.)
+If you're using a different ESP, select that in the board dropdown.)
 The Arduino framework should become automatically selected.
 Complete the New Project dialog, then open the project you created.

 Once you have your new project open, open the `platformio.ini` file that's in your project's directory (NOT the one that you find if you go down into the .pio/libdeps/... folders).
 Add the SensESP dependency to the section for your Wemos (the section title should be `[env:d1_mini]`):